SAP/luigi/docs/navigation-parameters-reference.md

 - **type**: object
 - **description**: indicates that the node links to an external URL.
 If this property is defined, **pathSegment** and **link** properties are ignored.
 - **attributes**:
-  - **sameWindow** defines if the external URL is opened in a new or current tab.
+  - **sameWindow** defines if the external URL opens in a new or current tab.
 The default value for this property is `false`.
   - **url** is the external URL that the node leads to.

 ### label